cawoodm/powowshell/README.md

 ```

 This builds and runs a pipeline based on it's definition in `pipeline.json`.
-The result of the build `compile.ps1` is a powershell script `runner.ps1`.
+The result of `compile` is a powershell script `run_prod.ps1`.
 Running this runs the pipeline.
 The pipeline does the following:
 * Step A: Read a list of voters from the file in `data\voters.txt` as text
 * Step B: Convert the text to JSON